Asymtoten999/DriveDex-docs/raffle_rules.md

      > Aasim Nawaz Sheik
      > Eggbergstrasse 5
      > 8193 Eglisau / Zurich, Switzerland
-   * Each valid mail-in request receives one (1) entry into the drawing.
-Mail-in entries must be postmarked before the end of the Entry Period and received no later than three (3) days prior to the drawing date.
+   * Each valid mail-in request receives one (1) entry into the active drawing.
+Mail-in entries must be postmarked prior to the scheduled drawing date displayed in the App and received no later than three (3) business days before the drawing.
 Limit one mail-in entry per outer envelope.

 ---